 - Team reports: These can be used in a similar way to individual reports but at the team level; this is helpful for businesses with multiple sales teams, branches or locations; at a single glance, you can compare how each unit is performing

-- Company-wide Reports – View the status of your company as a whole: What is your forecasted revenue for next month?
-How many deals have we lost this week and why?
-By comparing these kinds of reports over time, you can find how different efforts (like new marketing efforts or sales policies) have affected your sales.
+- Companywide reports: These reports help business owners answer questions like, “What is the forecasted revenue for next month?”
+“How many deals have we lost this week and why?”; by comparing these kinds of reports in time, you can find how different initiatives like new marketing campaigns or sales strategies have affected your sales

-Top Sales Metrics for Small Businesses
+Top Sales Dashboard Metrics for Small Businesses

 1. Revenue by Salesperson

-Revenue reports can also be displayed for teams, or for your company as a whole.
-This allows you find broader trends in how your sales have improved/declined over time.
+For salespeople, it’s a way to check their progress against quotas, company average, or even against other salespeople if your team has leaderboards.
+Revenue reports can also be displayed for teams or your company as a whole.
+This allows you to find broader trends in how your sales have improved or declined over time.